mosafly/padel/README.md

 # Padel Society

-An application for booking padel courts, featuring seamless integration with the lomi. payment stack.
+An application for booking padel courts, featuring integration with lomi. payments.

 ## Overview